Kitware/vtk-book/VTKBook/05Chapter5.md

 with the radius R = 0.4.
 The scalar data is stored in an instance of vtkFloatArray and assigned to the point attribute data of the dataset.

 To complete this example, a contour filter is used to generate a surface of scalar value $F(x, y, z) = 0$.
-Note that this functionality (in a more general form) is available from the source object vtkSampleFunction in combination with vtkSphere. **Figure 5-18** shows the key C++ code fragment used to create the data and contour the scalar field, and the resulting image.
+Note that this functionality (in a more general form) is available from the source object vtkSampleFunction in combination with vtkSphere. {ref}`Figure 5-18 <Figure-5-18>` shows the key C++ code fragment used to create the data and contour the scalar field, and the resulting image.

 Image data datasets are easy to construct because both the geometry and topology are implicitly defined.
 If the name of the instance of vtkImageData is vol, we can summarize the steps to create the dataset as follows: